duobliu1/PlatformSDK/README.md

 ## Contents
 The platform SDK repository is grouped by platform.
-The following five categories of information are required to complete the SDK deliverable for a given platform: documentation, OS, adaption layer, network layer and tutorial.
+The following five categories of information are required to complete the SDK deliverable for a given platform: documentation, OS, adaptation layer, network layer and tutorial.

 1. Documentation